rodsenra/mythical-poc/README.md

   The new architeture should naturally lead to support for mobile apps

-  API Requests (80%) should respond below 20ms.
+  For the data acess layer, the main concern of this project, API Requests (80%) should respond below 20ms.

 Objectives for this project
 ===========================